Kitchen Fitting Cost

 Can I Fit a Kitchen Myself?

-DIY is not always an option.
 A basic prebuilt kitchen can be self-installed; however, this is not a simple undertaking and will require many new skills to be learnt.

-From carpentry, accurate measuring, and plumbing to tiling, decorating, and floor laying; unless you are the type of person that just has to do it yourself, it will be cheaper to simply hire a qualified and skilled tradesman.
+From carpentry, accurate measuring, and plumbing to tiling, decorating, and floor laying; unless you are the type of person that just has to do it yourself, it will typically be cheaper to hire a qualified and skilled tradesman.

 Hiring a tradesman to remodel a kitchen does not mean you cannot attempt various simple jobs yourself.
 Painting the cupboards, sealing the worktops, and even helping out the hired tradesman are all things you could try installing once the difficult parts are completed.